VaradaB/algorithmic-trading/README.md

 3-gram
 85.7%

-The ROC - AUC of the model is 0.95
+The ROC-AUC of the model using 3-gram is 0.95.

-MODEL -3
+#### Model 3

-For model 3 we combined the columns of numerical part (open, high, low, close, volume, adj close) and Sentiment columns (subjectivity, objectivity, positive, neutral, negative) of the dataset.
+For this model we combined the numerical columns (open, high, low, close, volume, adj close) and the sentiment columns (subjectivity, objectivity, positive, neutral, negative) of the dataset.

-RESULT : -

- The Linear Discriminant Analysis score is 0.943 and ROC -AUC is 0.5
+Result: The Linear Discriminant Analysis score is 94.3% and ROC-AUC is 0.5.

-MODEL -4
+#### Model 4

+In this model we used XGBoost algorithm.

+Result: The accuracy attained was 94.1% and ROC-AUC of 0.98.